developer-zebra/developer-zebra-site/src/devicetracker/4-2/guide/setup/index.md

 ### Device Requirements

-Requirements for Device Tracker client:
+Requirements for Device Tracker client on the device:

 - **Operating System -** Only supported on select Android Oreo and Android 10 GMS devices.
 See [Zebra support portal](https://www.zebra.com/us/en/support-downloads/software/productivity-apps/device-tracker.html) for compatible devices.
 - **Bluetooth** must be enabled to find devices using the visual proximity indicator.
 Zebra provides a tool, [StageNow](/stagenow), for EMMs to configure the device remotely to enable Bluetooth.